xpander54/caadi-wp/wp-content/plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your twitter username and password won't suffice in order to post automatic updates, twitter Api requires some more steps described below.
+Your Twitter username and password won't suffice in order to post automatic updates, Twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the twitter Api you will need first to create your own twitter App here: https://apps.twitter.com/
+    1. To auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/

-    2. Once you have created your twitter App you have to change its access level to be Read and Write.
+    2. Once, you have created your Twitter App you have to change its Access Level to be Read and Write.
-    Browse to settings tab and click on 'modify app permissions'.
+    Browse to the settings tab and click on 'Modify App Permissions'.
-    Check the access level to be read and write.
-Save Settings.
+    Check the Access Level to be Read and Write.
+Save your Settings.

-    3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create my Access token', please do it.
+    3. Once, this is done return to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.

-    4. This is it, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access token secret.
+    4. Now, on the API Keys tab you have all what you need, i.e. API (Consumer) key / secret, Access token and Access token secret.

-    5. If you don't see immediately the Access token at the bottom, please refresh the API Keys tab page.
+    5. If you don't see immediately the Access Token at the bottom, please refresh the API Keys tab page.

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for Twitter, you will need some more effort in order to post updates through their API.
+It's most likely the same as for twitter, you'll need some more effort in order to post updates through Plurk Api.

-    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk App'.
+    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
-    For App Type, choose 'Third-party web site integration'.
+    For App Type choose 'Third-party web site integration'.
     For App Website you can put http://localhost

-    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.
+    2. Once you are back on 'My Plurk Apps' page, click the edit button and copy your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'Test Console' button.
+    On 'My Plurk Apps' page, this time click on 'Test Console' button.

-    4. First click on 'Get Request Token', then some processing is done.
+    4. First, click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that, click on 'Open Authorization Url', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
+    5. Finally, return to the previous page and generate your *Token Key and Token Secret* by clicking on
     'Get Access Token' and by providing the verification code.

-    6. Now you can copy your Token Key and Token Secret.
+    6. Now, you can copy your Token Key and Token Secret.
-    Coupled with the App Key and App Secret you've got previously you can configure your Plurk account in the Social Accounts Section.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account in the Social Accounts Section.